The 996 Turbo

 What Made the 996 Turbo Different From the Standard Carrera

-The 996 Turbo shared its basic silhouette with the 911 Carrera (C2), but beyond that recognizable shape, it was a substantially different car.
+The 996 Turbo shared its basic silhouette with the 911 Carrera, but beyond that recognizable shape, it was a substantially different car.
 The body was wider, the rear fenders flared to clear the enlarged 18-inch wheels and tires, and the front bumper was redesigned to feed larger air intakes.
 A fixed rear wing replaced the retractable unit on lesser 996 variants, contributing genuine downforce rather than serving as a styling gesture.
+The wider bodyshell was necessary to house the Turbo's all-wheel-drive system, a Porsche-developed setup that distributed torque between the front and rear axles to maximize traction.

-That wider bodyshell wasn't simply cosmetic.
-It was necessary to house the Turbo's all-wheel-drive system, a Porsche-developed setup that distributed torque between the front and rear axles to maximize traction.
-Combined with Porsche Stability Management (PSM), the AWD system made the car genuinely accessible at speed — not a watered-down, safety-first setup, but one that allowed a driver to use the car's full performance with real confidence in wet or cold conditions.
+Combined with Porsche Stability Management (PSM), the AWD system made the car genuinely accessible at speed.
+Not a watered-down, safety-first setup, but one that allowed a driver to use the car's full performance with real confidence in wet or cold conditions.

 The X50 Performance Package